ASU Online Library Guide

 To verify whether or not you have a peer-reviewed article, use UlrichsWeb.

-When using any resource from the ASU Library or elsewhere, keep in mind that you must cite all your sources.
-This is so you comply with ASU's Academic Integrity.
+Note: When using any resource from the ASU Library or elsewhere, keep in mind that you must cite all your sources.
+This is to ensure compliance with ASU's Academic Integrity.
 ASU Library has a guide with more information on citation styles.
 If you are unsure of which citation style to use, please check with your professor.

 Multidisciplinary Research Dababases